ghc-proposals/ghc-proposals/proposals/0000-backpack.rst

 A **unit identifier** consists of a component identifier combined with a module substitution describing how the library is instantiated.
-Non-Backpack
-libraries do not have a module substitution (since they have no signatures to fill).
+Non-Backpack libraries do not have a module substitution (since they have no signatures to fill).
 A unit identifier with no free module variables (see below) uniquely identifies an instantiated library for which we can compile code.
 We will use the metavariable ``P`` to represent unit identifiers.

+A fully instantiated unit identifier is also converted into a **hashed unit identifier** by Cabal, which is used for the library name on the file system and symbol names in GHC.
+(TODO: GHC doesn't currently use the hash.)
+The expanded form of a hashed unit identifier can be found in the installed package database.

 Example: a fully uninstantiated unit identifier for ``concat-indef`` would be ``concat-indef-0.1-abcdefg[Str=<Str>]``; if instantiated